vedanthv/data-engg-docs/docs/databricks.md

 - Creating a new branch.
 - Any changes that are made in a Databricks Repo can be tracked in a Git Repo

+We cannot DELETE branches from repos in databricks.
+It has to be done using Github/Azure Devops.

 #### Transform Data With Spark

 ##### Data Objects in the Lakehouse